thanasisn/SDR_enhancement_LAP/article/article.md

 the one assumed in the model, or with very small OI.

-In addition, we provide in Figure\nobreakspace{}\ref{fig:example-year} an example scatter plot between the measured GHI and the modeled cloud-free irradiance for one year (2005), where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
-The grey colored data points above this line correspond to the ambiguous data points discussed above.
-Finally, the black belt just below the green line is formed from data measured mainly under cloud-free conditions,conditions with the spread likely caused by the short-term variability of AOD.
+In addition, we provide in Figure\nobreakspace{}\ref{fig:example-year} an example scatter plot between the measured GHI and the modeled cloud-free irradiance for year 2005, where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
+The gray colored data points above this line correspond to the ambiguous data points discussed above.
+Finally, the black belt just below the green line is formed from data measured mainly under cloud-free conditions, with the spread likely caused by the short-term variability of AOD.
 A small fraction of these data corresponds also to cases with thin cirrus clouds causing weak attenuation of GHI, often indistinguishable from the attenuation by aerosols.